I Love You (Miss Robot)

-"I Love You (Miss Robot)" is a song written, performed and produced by the Buggles, a duo of Trevor Horn and Geoff Downes, for their 1980 debut studio album The Age of Plastic.
-It was not released as a single.
+"I Love You (Miss Robot)" is a song written, performed and produced by the Buggles, a duo of Trevor Horn and Geoff Downes, for their debut studio album, The Age of Plastic (1980), released through Island Records.
+The song was recorded in 1979, and is an electropop and new wave record.

 The song is, according to Downes, about "being on the road and making love to someone you don't really like", although music critics consider the song's subject having to do with a robot.
 The song was performed live in 2010, as part of the first performance of all the tracks from The Age of Plastic.

 Production

 "I Love You" is the fourth track of The Buggles' debut studio album The Age of Plastic, although it was not released as a single.
 Plastic was recorded in 1979, and was made on a budget of £60,000.
 The backing track of "I Love You" was recorded at Virgin's Town House in West London, with mixing and recording of vocals held at Sarm East Studios.
 Gary Langan mixed the song on a Sunday in 1979, between 11:00 p.m./12:00 a.m. and 3:00/4:00 a.m.
 Langan has said that the song was "one of the best mixes I've ever done", and considered the song to be a "pukka mix".